linuxserver/reverse-proxy-confs/README.md

 ### Ensure you have a custom docker network

-These confs assume that the letsencrypt container can reach other containers via their dns hostnames (defaults to container name) resolved via docker's internal dns.
+These confs assume that the swag container can reach other containers via their dns hostnames (defaults to container name) resolved via docker's internal dns.
 This is achieved through having the containers attached to the same user defined docker bridge network.

 - If you are using docker-compose and the containers are managed through the same yaml file, docker-compose will automatically create a custom network and attach all containers to it.
 Nothing extra is required.